 Improving Your Chances of Getting Orgasms

-Having pubic hair can help to significantly improve your chances of getting orgasms.
+Having pubic hair can help to improve your chances of getting orgasms significantly.
 Did you know that each hair follicle has tiny nerve endings at the base?
 So, slight friction can help increase sexual sensation.
 This means that shaving actually reduces your chances of experiencing orgasms.

 Increased Production of Pheromones

 Research studies show that body hair helps to enhance the production of pheromones.
 These hormone-like chemicals can help to attract the attention of potential sexual partners.

 Lower Chances of Skin Infection